Clinical Insights

 Trauma and Stressor-Related Disorders: Types And Causes.

-Introduction: Understanding the Link Between Trauma and Mental Health Trauma and stress are powerful forces that shape how we think, feel, and behave.
+Trauma and stress are powerful forces that shape how we think, feel, and behave.
 When an individual experiences or witnesses distressing events such as abuse, violence, loss, or disasters, the mind and body may respond in ways that alter emotional balance and psychological stability.
-The DSM-5
+The DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition)

 Trauma and Stressor-Related Disorders: Types And Causes.
 Read More »